 Haydn Hsieh has served as a member of our Board of Directors since August 2008.
 Mr. Hsieh has served as the President and Chief Executive Officer of Wistron NeWeb Corp., a manufacturer of wireless communications products, since June 2000.
-From February 1981 through June 2000 Mr. Hsieh served in various capacities at several divisions of Acer Group, including President of the Mobile Computing Business Unit and Senior Vice President, Acer Inc.
+From February 1981 through June 2000 Mr. Hsieh served in various capacities at several divisions of Acer Group, a manufacturer of personal computers and related products, including President of the Mobile Computing Business Unit and Senior Vice President of Acer Inc. Mr. Hsieh's broad management responsibilities provide relevant experience in a number of strategic and operational areas.
+Moreover, his management experience with companies headquartered in Taiwan provides him with a valuable perspective on global business operations.

 Ruey L. Lu has served as a member of our Board of Directors since October 2000.
-Mr. Lu is the President of EMPIA Technology, a semiconductor solutions company, which he founded in January 2002.
+Mr. Lu is the President of eMPIA Technology Corp., a semiconductor solutions company, which he founded in January 2002.
 From March 1993 to December 2000, Mr. Lu served as President of ARK Logic, a storage device and software applications company, which he founded in March 1993.
 From October 1989 to February 1993, Mr. Lu served as Director of Engineering in the Imaging Product Division of Western Digital, an information storage company.
+Mr. Lu's experience as President of eMPIA Technology and in executive roles at ARK Logic and Western Digital has provided him with broad industry and executive experience.
+Moreover, his management experience with a company headquartered in Taiwan provides him with a perspective on global business operations.

 Lee-Lean Shu co-founded our company in March 1995 and has served as our President and Chief Executive Officer and as a member of our Board of Directors since inception.
 In October 2000, Mr. Shu became Chairman of our Board.
 From January 1995 to March 1995, Mr. Shu was Director, SRAM Design at Sony Microelectronics Corporation, a semiconductor company and a subsidiary of Sony Corporation, and from July 1990 to January 1995, he was a design manager at Sony Microelectronics Corporation.
+It is our policy that our Chief Executive Officer should serve on our Board.
+In addition, Mr. Shu's role as a cofounder of our company and his day-to-day involvement in the management of our business has provided him with extensive knowledge and understanding of GSI Technology and its industry.
+As Chief Executive Officer, he is in a unique position to provide our Board with insight and information related to our business and operations and to participate in the ongoing review of strategic issues.